-As already mentioned, $J_Q$ describes all movements of charge associated with matter, in this formulation of Ampere's law (see p.
-276 of and Ch.3. of (Lorrain and Corson 1970)). $J_D$ describes properties of the vacuum-i.e., free space-and is independent of the properties of matter.
-Polarization properties of matter are included in $J_Q$ as advocated in the quotation cited above from p.
+As already mentioned, J_Q describes all movements of charge associated with matter, in this formulation of Ampere's law (see p.
+276 of and Ch.3. of (Lorrain and Corson 1970)).
+J_D describes properties of the vacuum-i.e., free space-and is independent of the properties of matter.
+Polarization properties of matter are included in J_Q as advocated in the quotation cited above from p.
 507 of (Purcell and Morin 2013).
-The historical discussion of (Arthur 2013) makes it easier to abandon traditional representations of polarization and D fields because it makes clear that they were never based on experimental reality.
-Eisenberg (2016a, 2016b) uses traditional representations of polarization to connect this approach to the traditional literature on linear dielectrics, used to describe the complex behaviors of polarization and $J_Q$ found in experiments.
+The historical discussion of (Arthur 2013) makes it easier to abandon traditional representations of polarization and $\bf D$ fields because it makes clear that they were never based on experimental reality.
+Eisenberg (2016a, 2016b) uses traditional representations of polarization to connect this approach to the traditional literature on linear dielectrics, used to describe the complex behaviors of polarization and J_Q found in experiments.

+Universal Law.
 It is now a simple step to a universal law for current flow true for any polarization property at all.
-We apply the vector identity $\nabla \cdot (\nabla \times B/\mu_0) = 0$ and derive a universal law, the conservation of total current.
+We apply the vector identity $\nabla \cdot (\nabla \times \boldsymbol{B}/\mu_0) = 0$ and derive conservation of total current using a realistic description of macroscopic materials, as we did for atomic scale particles in expressions (7) and (8) in section 2.2.